rostislav-matveev/FvwmPy/README.md

 #### Config database
 `m.config` is a database of configuration information sent in response to *Send_ConfigInfo* command.
-It is a list of strings, each is a module configuration lines.
+It is a list of strings, each is a module configuration line.
 In addition it has the following attributes

 - **`c.DesktopSize`** the size of the desktop (in pages)
 - **`c.ImagePath`** a tuple of strings, each is the path where FVWM searches for images
 - **`c.XineramaConfig`** a tuple of integers.
 See FVWM manual pages for the meaning.
 - **`c.ClickTime`** integer.
-Click time in miliseconds
+Click time in milliseconds
 - **`c.IgnoreModifiers`** tuple of integers.
 Modifiers that are ignored.
 - **`c.colorsets`** list of colorsets, each represented as a list of strings.

-  **ToDo:** We really need to parse colorsets and create meaningfull
+  **ToDo:** We really need to parse colorsets and create meaningful
     access to it's fields.

 #### FVWM Packets